Europe East ATLAS of Plucked Instruments

 schrammel gitarre

-The schrammel guitar can have many shapes, but basically it is a spanish guitar (with 6 nylon strings), with an extra unfretted neck, with 3 to 9 extra bass strings, which are only played open.
+The schrammel guitar can have many shapes, but basically it is a large spanish guitar (with 6 nylon strings), with an extra unfretted neck, with 3 to 9 extra bass strings, which are only played open.
 The peghead can be different (some look like Fender guitars), with some having a separate nut for each string, giving extra string length.
 To withstand the enormous pull of the strings on the body, there is a steel pin inside.
 To get some orientation in the bundle of bass strings, some are coloured red.

 Playing is like a normal classical guitar, mainly in chords, with the thumb picking the occasional bass string (like on the baroque lute).